Itta of Metz

-Itta of Metz, O.S.B. (also Ida, Itte or Iduberga; 592–8 May 652) was the wife of Pepin of Landen, Mayor of the Palace of the Kingdom of Austrasia.
-After his death, she founded the Abbey of Nivelles, where she became a Colombanian nun along with her daughter, Gertrude of Nivelles.
-Both are honored as saints by the Catholic Church.
+Itta of Metz, OSB (also Ida, Itte or Iduberga; 592–8 May 652) was the wife of Blessed Pepin of Landen, Mayor of the Palace of the Kingdom of Austrasia.
+After his death, Itta founded the Abbey of Nivelles as a double monastery for both monks and nuns, where she became a Benedictine along with her daughter, Saint Gertrude of Nivelles.
+Both are honored as saints by the Orthodox and Roman Catholic Church.

 Life

-There is no direct record of her parents, but it has been suggested that she came from a family of senatorial status which had originated in Aquitaine, and was a daughter of Arnoald, Bishop of Metz, son of Ansbertus.
-Her brother was Saint Modoald, Bishop of Trier, and her sister was the abbess, Saint Severa.
+There is no direct record of Itta's parents, but it has been suggested that she came from a family of senatorial status which had originated in Aquitaine, and was a daughter of Arnoald, Bishop of Metz, son of Ansbertus.
+Her brother was Saint Modoald, Bishop of Trier, and her sister Severa was an abbess.

-She married Pepin of Landen, Mayor of the Merovingian Royal Palace.
-After Pepin's death in 640, Itta and her daughter, Gertrude, withdrew from the capital for a life of religious reflection.
-Later, around 647, on the advice of Amandus, the Bishop of Maastricht, she founded the Abbey of Nivelles.
-The abbey was originally just a community of nuns, but it later became a double monastery when the nuns were joined by a group of Irish monks who offered them support in the operations of the abbey.
-She might have appointed her daughter, Gertrude, as its first abbess, while she herself lived there as a simple nun, assisting the young abbess by her advice.
+Itta married Pepin of Landen, Mayor of the Merovingian Royal Palace.
+After Pepin died in 640, Itta and her daughter Gertrude withdrew from the capital for a religious life.
+Later, around 647, on the advice of Amandus, the Bishop of Maastricht, Itta founded the Abbey of Nivelles.
+The abbey was originally a community of nuns, but it became a double monastery when the nuns were joined by a group of Irish monks who provided support for the abbey's operations.
+She might have appointed her daughter Gertrude as its first abbess, while Itta lived under her reign, assisting the young abbess by her advice.
 Itta died at the abbey on 8 May 652.

 Children

-Itta had another daughter by Pepin, Abbess Begga of Andenne, who had married Ansegisel, son of Arnulf of Metz prior to joining the monastery.
-By Begga, she is the grandmother of Pepin of Herstal and one of the matriarchs of the great Carolingian family.
+Itta had another daughter by Pepin, Abbess Begga of Andenne, who had married Ansegisel, son of Arnulf of Metz, before joining the monastery.
+By Saint Begga, she is the grandmother of Pepin of Herstal and one of the matriarchs of the great Carolingian family.

-Her sons were Grimoald, later Mayor of the Palace, and father of King Childebert the Adopted; Itta's second son Bavo (or Allowin), became a hermit and was later canonized.
+Her sons were Grimoald, later Mayor of the Palace, and father of King Childebert the Adopted; Itta's second son Saint Bavo (or Allowin) became a hermit and was later canonized.
 Both her daughters were also canonized, as was she.
 Her feast day is celebrated on 8 May.

 Patronage

-Itta is honoured as the patron saint of the French village of Itteville, which was founded on the site of a farm which she had established.
+Itta is honoured as the patron saint of the French village of Itteville, which was founded on the site of a farm that she had established.